satshakit/satshakit-flight-controller/README.md

 3. select Arduino UNO as board
 4. click on tools->Burn Bootloader

-Now you can use again the same connections, Arduino as ISP and Arduino IDE  to upload your favourite MultiWii version, this time using **File->Upload using a programmer**.
+Now you can use again the same connections, Arduino as ISP and Arduino IDE  to **upload your favourite MultiWii** version, this time using **File->Upload using a programmer**.

-To connect all the elements fo your drone, you can follow the **satshakit flight controller pinout**.
+To connect all the elements fo your drone, you can follow the **satshakit flight controller pinout**:

-satshakit flight controller pinout:

 <img src="media/satshakit_flight_controller/satshakit_fc_pin_mapping.PNG" width="70%">

-satshakit flight controller pinout with power power board embedded:
+satshakit flight controller pinout with **embedded power power board:**

 <img src="media/satshakit_flight_controller_power/satshakit_fc_power_pin_mapping.PNG" width="70%">